chocolatethunder/RealEstateBrowser/README.md

 * AGILE Software development used to design the browsing software

-**System Requirements: Windows 10, Visual Studio 2017**
+**System Requirements: Windows 10, Visual Studio 2017** System does not run on USB drive, ensure it is copied the HDD before attempting to run.
 If the system is not running, rebuild in solutions explorer.

 1) Follow initial search procedure.
     - Consider entering Calgary, Edmonton, or Vancouver.
         -If searching in Calgary: